dotX-Automation/dua-utils/src/simple_serviceclient_py/README.md

 ## Contents

-This package offers the `SimpleServiceClient` class, that can be used to create a ROS 2 service client just by passing the node and the service type.
+This package offers the `SimpleServiceClient` class, that can be used to create a ROS 2 service client just by passing the node, the service type, and the service name.

 ### Features